SuperPWA/super-progressive-web-apps/readme.txt

 * New Feature: Set AMP version of the start page.
 Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP.
 * UI Improvement: Better organization of plugin settings.
 More intuitive with inline help.
 * UI Improvement: Added admin notice with a link to settings page on plugin activation.
-* UI Improvement: Added checks for manifest, serice worker and HTTPS and display the status neatly in the UI.
+* UI Improvement: Added checks for manifest, service worker and HTTPS and display the status neatly in the UI.
 * Bug fix: Fix a parse error that showed up only on PHP 5.3.

 = 1.1.1 =